Revised & Effective February 13th, 2023

 ARTICLE X – AMENDMENTS

-These Bylaws may be changed or amended at any time provided such changes or amendments are presented in writing to the Board of Directors at least one Board meeting in advance of the general meeting at which they are to be voted upon.
+These Bylaws may be amended at any time provided such changes are presented in writing to the Board of Directors at least one Board meeting in advance of the general meeting at which they are to be voted upon.
+Upon approval by the Board of Directors, the Bylaws will be presented to the general membership via email or the newsletter.
+At the next FGOS general meeting following publication, the voting shall be carried out in accordance with the election procedures.